ChalmersGU-data-structure-courses/OpenDSA/Published/ChalmersGU-DSABook/html/_sources/Glossary.rst.txt

       It allows for efficient search (including for :term:`range queries <range query>`), but it is not good for inserting and deleting entries in the array.
-      Therefore, it is an ideal indexing structure for when the system needs to do range queries but the collection of records never changes once the linear index has been created.
+      Therefore, it is an ideal indexing structure when the system needs to do range queries but the collection of records never changes once the linear index has been created.